Super Mario Maker

 "Killer" is the Japanese name for Bullet Bill.
 While Bullet Bills are in the game, it is not possible to place these enemies directly in a course.
 The files are only present for the Super Mario Bros.
 3 and Super Mario World game styles.
 Even though Bullet Bill has two forms in the game, regular and homing, only one file is present per theme.

 These files likely refer to the Angry Sun, an enemy that has only appeared in Super Mario Bros.
 3 and the only sun-related enemy in the series.
 The files are present for all game styles except for the original Super Mario Bros.
-Each game style has two files, indicating the Angry Sun would have had an alternate form like most of the other enemies.
+Each game style has two files, indicating the Angry Sun would have had an alternate form like most of the other objects.

 Files for Shoe Goomba in the New Super Mario Bros.
 U game style are present, even though Yoshi replaces Shoe Goombas in this game style and Super Mario World.